 Why is PDLC considered to be ‘smart’?

-The smartness of PDLCs is a result of its ability to change it’s transparency (technically called the ‘transmittance’) when an electrical stimulus is applied to it.
+The smartness of PDLC comes from its ability to refract light randomly (i.e. to scatter light), or to transmit light, depending on whether an electrical stimulus is applied to it.
 This is normally by way of an alternating voltage, which exerts an alternating electric field across the PDLC material.